The Joy Formidable: 2010–2020

-2012–2014: Wolf's Law and Aruthrol

-On 23 August 2012, the song "Wolf's Law", was released as a free download from their then-upcoming second studio album of the same title.
+On 23 August 2012, the song, "Wolf's Law", was released as a free download from their then-upcoming second studio album of the same title.
 Two official singles, "This Ladder Is Ours" and "Cholla", were released in late 2012, the former peaking at no. 24 on the US Alternative Songs chart.
 The band's second studio album, Wolf's Law, was officially released on 21 January 2013 in the UK, and the following day in the U.S.

 Most of the writing for Wolf's Law was done on the road during the 12-month tour in support of their previous record, The Big Roar.
 Commenting on the writing process for the album, Bryan explained that the songs for the album were approached with vocals and one accompaniment (either guitar or piano) before being built upon, stating, "It's all about the lyrics, the voice and the melody".
 The vocals and guitars were recorded in January 2012 in Maine, while drums and additional orchestral and choir pieces for the record were scored and recorded by the band in February 2012 in London.
-Mixing duties for the record were handled by Andy Wallace while the records production was completed by the band.
+Mixing duties for the record were handled by Andy Wallace while the record's production was completed by the band.
 The album title referred to Wolff's law, a scientific theory by Julius Wolff which posits that bones may become stronger in response to stress as a form of adaptation.
 According to Bryan, this related to one of the major themes of the album, which is "relationships on the mend and feeling reinvigorated"; she continued that the album felt like the band reconnecting with themselves emotionally and spiritually.

 For Record Store Day on 20 April 2013, the Joy Formidable released a limited-edition 12" single of "A Minute's Silence", an outtake from Wolf's Law, backed by a live cover of Bruce Springsteen's "Badlands".
 "Silent Treatment" was later released as the album's third and final single in July 2013.
 In July 2014, the band began releasing monthly vinyl singles, titled Aruthrol, consisting of songs sung in their native Welsh language released as a double A-side with a contribution by another artist.
 Three singles, "Yn Rhydiau'r Afon", "Tynnu Sylw" and "Y Garreg Ateb", were released exclusively on 7" vinyl in collaboration with Colorama, White Noise Sound and Bloom & Heavy Petting Zoo.